pyladies/global-conference/src/content/docs/workflow_blogposts.md

 ```

 Please be mindful that the `date` needs to be updated,
-and a optional header can also be updated in the
+and an optional header can also be updated in the
 [public/images/posts](https://github.com/pyladies/global-conference/tree/main/public/images/posts)
-directory, or you can request it in the next step
+directory, or you can request it in the next step.

 Please indicate if the content is ready or needs to be finished.